seyDoggy/placeholder/README.md

         <img src="http://image.domain.url/600-400-sepia" alt="some random image">

-* `sketch` will render the random image in with sharpness turned up to give sketched effect (meh):
+* `sketch` will render the random image in with sharpness turned up to give a sketched effect (meh):

         <img src="http://image.domain.url/600-400-sketch" alt="some random image">